 The Viva passed several important ‘thresholds’

 Firstly, it was my wife’s first experience driving on the North South Highway – she now realise why driving on highways can be very tiring and taxing.
-She managed to clock in new experience of overtaking heavy vehicles on highway although initially there were plenty of ‘comments’ from me on her style of driving.
-After a while, I noticed she was able to handle the driving well and thus, I went to sleep until I was woken up for my turn for driving.
+She managed to clock in new experience of overtaking heavy vehicles on highway although initially there were plenty of ‘comments’ from me on her style of driving.… Click to read the rest

 We were back in Taiping for the holidays and true to my philosophy “Taiping is a rest area”, I did not venture out from the house for the last 3 days we were there.

-It was perfect staying in my in-law’s house – there were good programs on Astro, a comfortable bedroom to take short naps (with no one to question), laptop for games & movies and of course, delicious home cooked food.
-Further it rained “cats and dogs” in the afternoon onwards.
-My son found plenty of things to do at home, so he was happy “locked up” in the house as well.
+It was perfect staying in my in-law’s house – there were good programs on Astro, a comfortable bedroom to take short naps (with no one to question), laptop for games & movies and of course, delicious home cooked food.… Click to read the rest

 PPP may be sailing in troubled waters in Taiping, so I overheard when I was in Taiping last week.
 And this is what was told to me:-